vizchallenge/vivrichards600.github.io/_posts/2017-05-27-automating-visual-regression-testing.md

 If you'd like to try some automated visual testing yourself [the code can be found by visiting my GitHub page](https://github.com/vivrichards600/AutomatedVisualTesting).

 Currently we are able to detect a single pixel difference between two images.
 You have the option of comparing two images or using selenium - navigate to a website, take a screenshot in memory and compare that image to an image you have locally.
 The library and tests are written in C# using Selenium WebDriver.
+When differences are found a _diff.png image is created locally showing you exactly where the difference was that was found.

 ### Slides